UncleRus/MultiOSD/doc/settings.md

 ### UTIHC

-Calculate home position internally if 1.
+Calculate home position by OSD if 1.
 Useful with CC3D/Atom.
 If 0, flight controller defines home position.

 Type     | Size